BMI and its Classification

 Candidates for bariatric surgery must have a body mass index (BMI) of at least 35 with weight-related conditions or a BMI greater than 40 without weight-related conditions.
 Candidates must also have tried unsuccessfully in the past to lose weight through diet and exercise.

 "My bariatric journey can be summed up in two words: life-changing.
-Dr. Venkat has been a guiding beacon in a vast darkness of failed weight loss and downward spiraling of health issues."
+My surgeon has been a guiding beacon in a vast darkness of failed weight loss and downward spiraling of health issues."

 6 weeks post op